 RESULTS TO DATE

-To date 18 patients have been successfully implanted with Xeltis restorative pulmonary valves in the USA, Europe and Asia as part of the Xplore-1 and Xplore-2 trials.
+To date, 18 patients have been successfully implanted with Xeltis’ restorative pulmonary valves in the USA, Europe and Asia, as part of the Xplore-1 First-In-Human and Xplore-2 FDA Early Feasibility studies.

 - Morales D et al. Restorative pulmonary valve, one and two-year results in patients.
 Frontiers in Cardiovascular Medicine